Skip to main content

 Courchevel Moriond (1650)

-Mickey ZEN: A fenced off area exclusively for beginners serviced by a free drag lift (called Mickey) where you can get your confidence without having to deal with a lot of other skiers.
+Mickey ZEN: A fenced off area exclusively for beginners serviced by a free drag lift called Mickey.

 Courchevel 1850

 Pralong ZEN/The Altiport: Two dedicated tows, this large beginners area makes for a great place to start.
-Begin on the shorter Ferme drag, and when you have built up a bit more confidence you can tackle the slightly longer Altiport drag.
+Begin on the shorter Ferme drag, then try the slightly longer Altiport drag.
 Other free lifts in the area are Bellecôte, Etoiles and Cospilot.

 Golf ZEN/Jardin Alpin: A little smaller than Pralong ZEN, there are three magic carpets here.